Erb3/Cactusfix/README.md

 **Plz updat to forge**

-I won't update to forge, as I have never touched it, and have no plan to do so.
+I won't update to forge, as I have never gotten it to work, and have no plan to do so.

 **Will you update this to new MC versions?**